tekknolagi/tekknolagi.github.com/_posts/2023-02-04-interpreters-and-compilers.md

 [ltbf]: https://tratt.net/laurie/blog/2023/compiled_and_interpreted_languages_two_ways_of_saying_tomato.html

-Laurie's post does a great job of iteratively adding more ahead-of-time preprocessing (compilation!) stages to a simple Brainfuck interpreter.
+Laurence's post does a great job of iteratively adding more ahead-of-time preprocessing (compilation!) stages to a simple Brainfuck interpreter.
 If that already makes you think enough about this, great.
 Feel free to close this tab.
 If you want more, read on.